 (Editor’s note: The content of this video is the expert’s approach to the topic.
 Please consult with your practitioner if you have questions.)

 “Osteoarthritis is a manifestation of chronic inflammation within the joint that typically will get worse with age and as wear-and-tear occurs,” said Freeland.
-He added that ultimately arthritis will create issues with riding soundness as well as pasture soundness.
+He added that ultimately, arthritis will create issues with riding soundness as well as pasture soundness.

 “That process is a progressive issue,” said Freeland.
 “That affects the way the horse moves and ultimately its quality of life.”

-Clinical Signs
+Clinical Signs of Equine Osteoarthritis

 Freeland said osteoarthritis in the horse will often first appear as subtle lameness.
 That lameness can present under saddle, and ultimately when the horse is at pasture.